 - 1% zinc – For healthy DNA cells, for healthy immunity, good metabolism of cells, fast healing of wounds and good growth and development.

 Risks to Consider When Feeding Figs to Guinea Pigs

-One of the risks is the calcium in figs. If they eat a lot of figs, calcium excess will build up in the urinary tract and the cavy might get bladder and kidney stones.
+One of the risks is the calcium in figs. If they eat a lot of figs, excess of calcium will build up in the urinary tract and the cavy might get bladder and kidney stones.

 Also, too much figs will increase the blood sugar level which is a risk for the gut flora of cavies.
 Their stomach is not designed to digest lots of sugars as us humans.

-Also, too much figs = too many fibers.
+Also, too much figs means too many fibers.
 And this means loose stool or upset belly!